mostlytoast/Low-Cost-Mocap/README.md

 Then run `yarn run dev` to start the webserver.
 You will be given a url view the frontend interface.

 In another terminal window, run `./computer_code/venv/bin/python3 computer_code/api/index.py` to start the backend server.
 This is what receives the camera streams and does motion capture computations.

+## other repositories used

+For 3d viewing i used the [PyQt5 Mesh Viewer](https://github.com/zishun/pyqt-meshviewer) by [zishun](https://github.com/zishun/pyqt-meshviewer/commits?author=zishun) with some extra modifications to support more features like zooming

 ## Documentation